adriandelr/docs/md/wc-sessions/dev-tools.md

 ![docking](images/docking.png)

 Many developers prefer docking it on the left side, with the website displayed on the right side.

+## Inspect using Developer Tools

+1. Open `Developer Tools` by right clicking on the page and click `Inspect`.
+2. Go to `Network` Tab and refresh the page.
+3. View all the listed HTTP requests.
+4. View the number and size of request at the lower part.
+5. Inspect each request's properties divided in column.
+6. We have the name, status, type, size, time, etc.
+7. Click the on the request and check the Headers (General, Request and Response).

 ## Network